All Episodes

 Let's not forget that.

-But if we've not committed a criminal offence, then can we go?
+So, if we've not committed a criminal offence, then can we go?

-What are you doing these girls doing?
+What are these girls doing?

-Like this isn't the worst part.
+This isn't the worst part.

 Well, you said they weren't prepared to get involved in politics.

-Yes, now they've misdescribed Britain first.
+Yeah, they've misdescribed Britain first.

-They assumed that everybody far right is proscribed by definition, because we don't tolerate the far right.
+They assumed that everybody far-right is proscribed by definition because we don't tolerate the far-right.

-And therefore they decided to proceed as though they had some legal basis for their actions.
+And therefore, they decided to proceed as though they had some legal basis for their actions.

-So the stupidity of the police and the youth and naivete of the police are really problems here.
+So, the stupidity of the police and the youth and naivete of the police are really problems here.

-We saw the gentleman who was um fired from the police because he said some nasty words to a guy that he was arresting, who was trying to stab someone.
+We saw the gentleman who was fired from the police because he said some nasty words to a guy that he was arresting, who was trying to stab someone.

-There was a couple of months ago.
+It was a couple of months ago.

-I was gonna come to this.
+I was going to come to that.

-What are they gonna do?
+What are they going to do?

 It's all assumed that the average Englishman will just comply with the police.